FRENCH COMPOUND LOCOMOTIVES' HOMEPAGE

 The beginning of his engineering career:

-His first creation: The KYLCHAP exhaust system, one of the first examples of high efficiency "fluid engine".
+His first creation: The KYLCHAP exhaust system, one of the first examples of high efficiency "fluid engine"

 Very innovative work on single expansion engines too:

-Plans of machines for the fifties-sixties (never build, mainly because of the "All nuke", leading to "everything electrical" politic favoured by generations of our mad politicians): Chapelon had sincerely a great admiration for industrial capacities of the United States and also for the resulting quality of U.S. engineering.
-Also, Timken roller bearings, cast chassis, Union Pacific type rods, mechanical firing and more yet U.S. engineering habits were parts of specs. of Chapelon's projects.
+Narrow gauge single-expansion locomotives designed for Brazilian's railroads after he left the S.N.C.F., french nationalized railroad company: Plans of machines for the fifties-sixties, never build, mainly because of the "All nuke", leading to "everything electrical" politic favored by generations of our mad politicians: Chapelon had sincerely a great admiration for industrial capacities of the United States and also for the resulting quality of U.S. engineering.
+Also, Timken roller bearings, cast chassis, Union Pacific type rods, mechanical firing and more yet U.S. engineering habits were parts of the specifications of the projects of Chapelon.
 Most of them were most than planned but fully designed up to execution drawings, even two set of cylinders for the 2 10 4's were cast as well as boiler parts built.
+Co-designed engines (S.N.C.F. era): Although Chapelon was really affected to be compelled to collaborate to their design because the specs. of those, imposed by S.N.C.F. management was in total contradiction with thermodynamics knowledge of the time as well as with his pre-S.N.C.F. work, successes again.
+The scientifical and theoretical ressearches made by Chapelon

 Applications of Chapelon's theories and creations to other french railroad companies' locomotives: